vryy/4C/CONTRIBUTING.md

 where `<path/to/baci-source-code>` is the location of your local BACI repository, i.e. the BACI source code.

-Then, create a local branch off of `master` in `baci` on which to make your changes:
+Then, create a local branch off of `master` in BACI on which to make your changes:

 ```bash
 git branch <branchName>